MotionSight: Boosting Fine-Grained Motion Understanding in Multimodal LLMs: Experiments

-\paragraph{MotionBench.} Table~\ref{tab:main_results} presents the quantitative results on MotionBench.
+\paragraph{Quantitative evaluation.} Table~\ref{tab:main_results} and Table~\ref{tab:favor_results} presents the quantitative results on MotionBench and FAVOR-Bench, respectively.
 Our~\oursname~consistently enhances the performance of base MLLMs.
-When using Qwen2.5VL as the backbone, our method achieves a 3.4\% improvement in category average, while camera motion improves by 14.3\%.
-Furthermore, InternVL3-78B augmented with~\oursname~demonstrates a significant performance enhancement, achieving state-of-the-art results among open-source models like TE Fusion~\cite{hong2025motionbench} and exhibits strong competitiveness against leading proprietary models like GLM-4V-Plus-0111~\cite{glm-4v}.
+When using Qwen2.5VL as the backbone, our method achieves a 3.4\% improvement on MotionBench and a 3.0\% improvement on FAVOR-Bench in category average (AVG.), while \textbf{camera motion} improves by 14.3\% on MotionBench.
+Effective performance improvements were also observed in metrics tightly coupled with \textbf{object motion}, including MR, LM, MO and AO.
+Furthermore, InternVL3-78B augmented with~\oursname~demonstrates a significant performance enhancement, achieving state-of-the-art results among open-source models like TE Fusion~\citep{hong2025motionbench} and exhibits strong competitiveness against leading proprietary models like GLM-4V-Plus-0111~\citep{glm-4v}.

-\paragraph{FAVOR-Bench.} To further demonstrate our method's efficacy in fine-grained motion understanding, we include results on FAVOR-Bench~\cite{tu2025favor} in Table~\ref{tab:favor_results}, which mirror the positive impact of~\oursname.
-Qwen2.5VL-7B +~\oursname~exhibits a marked improvement of 3.0\% improvement on category average and 2.5\% improvement on overall metrics.
-Meanwhile, integrating~\oursname~with InternVL3-78B yields state-of-the-art performance, with notable gains in categories such as AS, HAC, and MAD.
-Experiment results demonstrate the consistent effectiveness of our method.
+\paragraph{Qualitative Evaluation.} As shown in Figures~\ref{fig:att}~and~\ref{fig:qual}, the visual spotlight of~\oursname~enhances the model's ability to focus more on motion information, while the motion blur method significantly enables the model to perceive changes in camera motion in videos.
+Our approach to decoupling object motion and camera motion leads to a significant improvement in accuracy.
+Figure~\ref{fig:vid} presents our dataset, which we believe will make substantial contributions to the research community.

+\paragraph{MotionChat.} We conducted a fine-tuning experiment on our self-built~\oursdata~dataset to demonstrate its core effectiveness.
+Based on Qwen2.5VL-7B, we first performed a full-parameter SFT training, followed by DPO training on the SFT model, with the vision module frozen during DPO training.
+As shown in Table~\ref{tab:ablation_training_data_no_model}, after the two-stage fine-tuning on~\oursdata, our~\ourschat~significantly outperformed the original model.
+Furthermore, it achieved an overall accuracy of 48.3\% on FAVOR-Bench, which is comparable to the motion understanding ability of Qwen2.5VL-72B.

+\paragraph{General Video Understanding.} To verify the broader impact of our approach, we tested VideoMME.
+The results, shown in Table~\ref{tab:VideoMME} and Figure~\ref{fig:cmp}, indicate that~\oursname~improves performance on several general-purpose tasks, particularly those related to object motion, and does not exhibit significant global information loss.
+Our method outperforms the baseline on most metrics and achieves performance comparable to the LLaVA-OneVision-72B model.
+We attribute this enhancement to the visual spotlight, which helps the model focus on task-relevant regions, thereby yielding consistent performance gains.
+For more general video understanding experiments, please refer to Section~\ref{sec:more_exp}.